karimabuseer/chronicle-content-tracker/README.md

 ```
 As a User,
-So that I can track books I have read,
+So that I can track books I have read,s
 I want to be able to mark books in my list as 'Read'.
 ```